circa 1300, "incantation, magic charm"

 from PIE root *kan- "to sing"

 “That is one of the ways language can be used.
 Minimal inquiry or examining, minimal reasoning, but plenty of copying and pasting.
-Copying from accumulated memory, thereupon randomly inserting unexamined blurbs into conversation.
+Copying from accumulated memory, thereupon randomly inserting unexamined blurbs into speech.
 Some juggle their mental saves and scribbles very smoothly, and can be seen as charming, or pleasant, especially by those who likewise use language in this manner.”

 "Originals"